RANDSUM/randsum-ts/README.md

 ## What is this?

-It's a dice roller!
-Specifically, it's a random number generator that generates numbers from 1-N, rather than traditional random number generators, which work from 0-(N-1).
+It's a dice roller, used for generating rolls that you might use in popular Tabletop Role-playing Games.
 It accepts basic number and number strings, as well as dice notation for more complicated dice operations.

-Check out the links below for more info!
+Written in 100% Typescript, with strong overloading and attention to Arguments.
+You depend on `randsum` to give you what you expect - just not always the roll you want.

 ## Further Reading